Abdullah-Ellahi/My_ID_App/README.md

+# Get A Glimpse Of The Uploaded Pictures For Project Overview.

 # My_ID App

 Welcome to My_ID app, my personal identification showcase app developed using Flutter!
 This project is the result of my initial exploration of Flutter, aiming to create a simple yet functional personal information display.